 Programs that enter into and return the signed MOU to ASN by Friday, May 31, 2019, at 5:00 p.m.
 EDT will be listed in ERAS and able to receive applications using the ERAS Program Director Work Station.
 Those entering after May 31 will be listed, but ERAS will NOT inform candidates of any additions after the June 7 opening.
 Nonparticipating programs will not be listed in, nor have access to, ERAS and will be excluded from the benefits of participation.

 Benefits of Participation

-The ASN Match Oversight Task Force recommended, and ASN Council has approved, excluding nonparticipating programs from the benefits of participation below, effective with the AY 2017 Nephrology Match.
+The ASN Match Oversight Task Force recommended, and ASN Council has approved, excluding nonparticipating programs from the benefits of participation below.
 Programs assessed as nonparticipating with ASN's All-In Policy will be excluded from the following benefits of participation.

 ASN All-In Nephrology Match—Benefits of Participation

 - Training Program Directors (TPDs), faculty, and staff from participating programs will have access to the TPD toolkit information on the ASN site.

 - Participating programs will be included in the ASN website program listing with search function for candidates.